Kapanion/processing-double-trouble/README.md

 - [ ] Bullets bounce off weirdly when hitting corners.
 - [ ] If one player wins but destoryes themselves right before the game restarts, their score might still increase.
 - [ ] If a tank us pushing back to the wall and fires a bullet, it will be destroyed.
+- [ ] Player 1 can push explosion of player 2.
+- [ ] Player 2 is drawn over player 1's explosion.

 ### Fix these if there's enough time:
 - [x] Do not apply a push vector after checking the bullet collision.